jcamilorojasg/TestRules/README.md

 # Salesforce DX Project: Next Steps

 Now that you’ve created a Salesforce DX project, what’s next?
-Here are some documentation resources to get you started.
+Here are some documentation resources to get you started.213123

-## How Do You Plan to Deploy Your Changes?
+## How Do You Plan to Deploy Your Changes123

 Do you want to deploy a set of changes, or create a self-contained application?
-Choose a [development model](https://developer.salesforce.com/tools/vscode/en/user-guide/development-models).
+Choose a [development model](https://develo123123per.salesforce.com/tools/vscode/en/user-guide/development-models).

 ## Configure Your Salesforce DX Project